-- A. Major Bloom will ensure that its workforce remains at least 60% diverse by engaging in the following: - a.
-Diverse Applicant Requirement - 1) For every employment opportunity that Major Bloom has available, Major Bloom will interview at least one candidate of diverse background for the position.
-The intent is to ensure that we have a diverse pool of applicants for each position. - 2) To ensure that the pool of applicants is diverse, Major Bloom shall: - a.
-Promote available positions on platforms designed to reach diverse individuals, including LinkedIn, Instagram, and Facebook. - b.
-Utilize the services of a talent acquisition agency, if necessary, to recruit diverse candidates. - B. Trainings.
-Major Bloom shall hold up to three trainings per year to ensure that employees have the tools that they need to succeed in the Company.
-Such trainings shall include topics related to their current roles and responsibilities and may include training that prepares them for a desired position or promotion in the organization.
+- 1) For every employment opportunity that Major Bloom has available, Major Bloom will interview at least one candidate of diverse background for the position.
+The intent is to ensure that we have a diverse pool of applicants for each position. - 2) To ensure that the pool of applicants is diverse, Major Bloom shall: - a) Promote available positions on platforms designed to reach diverse individuals, including LinkedIn, Instagram, and Facebook.
+Major Bloom will post positions on the aforementioned platforms on an as needed, basis. - b) Major Bloom utilizes the services of Caslu Consulting, LLC, a woman/black-owned talent acquisition agency to recruit diverse candidates.

+B. Trainings